flatironinstitute/finufft/docs/tutorial/inv1d2.rst

   \qquad \mbox{for } j=1,\dots,M.
   :label: linsys

-This is usually formally overdetermined ($M>N$), although even in that case it may be ill-conditioned when the distribution of sample points $\{x_j\}$ has large gaps.
+This is formally overdetermined ($M>N$), although it may still be ill-conditioned when the distribution of sample points $\{x_j\}$ has large gaps.
+The above jittered point choice has no gaps larger than about 0.8 wavelengths at the max frequency $N/2$, and will turn out to be well-conditioned.
 It is to be solved in the least-squares sense.
 It is abbreviated by

 .. math:: A{\bf f} = {\bf y}